+44 (0)208 337 4465

 We will guide you for what to prepare for each and every stage of VAT requirements.
 We will provide you with a list of documents you may prepare ie) Business registration and ID for registration and VAT return completion.
 We may also deal with your VAT issue such as VAT inspection or VAT payment demand letter by HMRC.

-Overseas sellers must register for VAT if they meet all of the following conditions: they’re selling, or will be selling taxable goods in the UK as a business activity now, or will be within the next 30 days – this includes selling goods:
+they’re selling, or will be selling taxable goods in the UK as a business activity now, or will be within the next 30 days – this includes selling goods:

-in the UK at the point of sale to a UK consumer, and then imported into the UK by the seller they don’t have a business or other fixed establishment in the UK relating to any business you carry out they advertise or offer goods for sale on a website that will be supplied in the UK. an overseas seller selling goods as a business activity in the UK (there is no threshold)"
+in the UK at the point of sale to a UK consumer, and then imported into the UK by the seller they don’t have a business or other fixed establishment

 You begin charging VAT on all sales and invoices from the day you register for VAT.
 So, for example, if you register for VAT in April, but do not receive your VAT registration number until May, you would still start charging VAT on goods and services provided from April.
 It can take up to 30 days before you receive your VAT registration number and certificate, so within these 30 you will still need to charge standard 20% VAT (2020) onto all invoices raised.
 Once your VAT number is received you will then need to include your VAT number onto invoices raised within this time.